billdenney/Pharmacometrics-Docker/README.md

 ## NONMEM

 A dockerfile to build a gfortran-run NONMEM installation.
-It will require a NONMEM license file (in the same directory nonmem.lic).
+It will require a NONMEM license file (in the same directory, named `nonmem.lic`).
 See the instructions in the comments of the file for how to speed up the run (and minimize download time).

 http://www.iconplc.com/innovation/solutions/nonmem/

+Due to NONMEM requirements, NONMEM versions older than 7.5.1 will not work with Ubuntu versions after 20.04.

 ### Installation